 Ellie Dyk has cross-disciplinary marketing and media experience ranging from working in television as a technical director for Viacom and for MSNBC, to working in graphic design and publishing, and in interactive marketing as a project manager, working with Google, Yahoo, and MSN.
 She holds a Master’s Degree in Writing from Manhattanville College.

 Leticia Hashem is a graduate of Harvard College with a degree in Economics, and earned her MBA from Harvard Business School.
 Working both in management consulting and corporate enterprise, her business background is in strategic planning and organizational leadership.
 She also has an extensive background in church ministry, serving for 14 years as a licensed minister and associate pastor, running several departments for a large, nondenominational church in New England.
 She is a teacher and public speaker, with more than 20 years of experience in both sacred and secular arena.
-After leaving church ministry, Leticia entered the non-profit sector, and she currently serves as Director of Development and Higher Education for Danita’s Children Hope for Haiti, an NGO that provides orphan care, education, medical services and feeding services to the extremely impoverished communities of Northern Haiti.
+After leaving church ministry, Leticia entered the non-profit sector, and she currently serves as U.S. Director for Danita’s Children Hope for Haiti, an NGO that provides orphan care, education, medical services and feeding services to the extremely impoverished communities of Northern Haiti.
 She has a passion for responding to the needs of the oppressed and the vulnerable – particularly children — as evidenced by her current work and previous volunteer work, serving as a guardian ad litem for abused and neglected children and as a Board of Education member for her city.
 Leticia has served on a number of organizational boards, including non-profit, public sector, and church eldership boards.
 She currently serves on the board of Harvard Business School Community partners of Connecticut, and provides pro bono consulting services to non-profit organizations in Connecticut.
 Leticia lives in Orange, CT, has been married for 20 years to Jim Hashem, and has a daughter who is in college.